lamhq/tech-notes/backend/nestjs/2-overview/7-guards.md

 app.useGlobalGuards(new RolesGuard());
 ```

-Set up a global guard directly from any module (for dependency injection):
+Set up a global guard directly from any module (for enabling dependency injection):

 ```ts
 // app.module.ts